tumarkin/yente/README.md

 * **Customizable**: Users may optionally allow for misspellings, implement phonetic algorithms, trim the constituent words of a name at a prespecified number of characters, output any number of potential matches (with and without ties), and combine any of the preceding customizations.
 * **High-ish performance**: yente* is a multi-core program, allowing users to maximize computational power.
 Performance improvements are ongoing.

+# Information

-See below for installation, usage, best practices, and some examples of *yente*.
+See the [wiki]<https://github.com/tumarkin/yente/wiki> for information on installation, usage, and best practices.
+It also includes some examples for matching problems that commonly arise in research.

 # Installation